lwanger/cooked_input/docs/get_input_convenience.rst

 Convenience Functions
 *********************

-Using these convenience functions you can get up and running in ``cooked_input`` very quickly to get input.
+Using these convenience functions you can get up and running in ``cooked_input`` very quickly.
 Most users can just use these convenience functions and never have to go deeper into the library.

-For those who want to do more advanced input cooking, see the `GetInput <get_input.html>`_ documentation.
+The convenience functions can also take advantage of the rich set up `Cleaners <cleaners.html>`_, `Convertors <convertors.html>`_, and `Validators <validators.html>`_ in the ``cooked_input`` library.

 GetInput Convenience Functions
 ==============================

-These functions create a :class:`GetInput` object with a parameter values for the type desired (e.g. hard code the convertor and set a reasonable prompt and set of cleaners.)
+These functions create a :class:`GetInput` object with parameter values for the type desired (e.g. the convertor and a reasonable prompt and cleaners.)
 The convenience functions are just syntactic sugar for calls to :class:`GetInput`, but simpler to use.
 For instance, the following two versions calls do the same thing::